WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   3. verb: publicly recommend or support. 公开地推荐或支持。

+- aeon (eon)

+  1. noun: an indefinite and very long period of time.

+     _"he reached the crag eons before I arrived"_

+     - (ASTRONOMY) a unit of time equal to a thousand million years.

+     - (GEOLOGY) a major division of geological time, subdivided into eras.

+       _"the Precambrian eon"_

+  2. noun(PHILOSOPHY): (in Neoplatonism, Platonism, and Gnosticism) a power existing from eternity; an emanation or phase of the supreme deity.

 - aesthetic

   1. adjective: concerned with beauty or the appreciation of beauty. 关注美或对美的欣赏。